Hosam89/Linkdin-test/FERIEN_TEST_CSS/README.md

 - [ ] 2000 x 1400 pixels
 - [ ] 200 x 100 pixels
-- [ ] 800 x 400 pixels
+- [ x ] 800 x 400 pixels
 - [ ] 400 x 200 pixels

 #### Q60.
 In Chrome's Developer Tools view, where are the default styles listed?

-- [ ] under the User Agent Stylesheet section on the right
+- [ x ] under the User Agent Stylesheet section on the right
 - [ ] in the third panel under the Layout tab
 - [ ] under the HTML view on the left
 - [ ] in the middle panel